crabio/vulners-telegram-bot/README.md

 ## Configure

-All required configurations are located in `docker-compose.yml` environment variables.
+All required configurations are located in `docker-compose.yml` environment variables and `config.json` file.

 ## Run